Monster0506/OperatingSystemsAssignment1/README.md

 The thread starts by converting the memory block to the struct, so that its members my be accessed.

 Then, it sets the value of `item` to zero.
-This is what will be pushed to the queue when there is an open spot.
+This is what will be pushed to the stack when there is an open spot.
 It will be incremented each time to track how many items the producer has generated.

 The thread will continuously increment item, then wait until the consumer indicates there is an empty slot, and gives the lock to the producer.